 Prior to Lime, Brad co-founded Kinzon Capital ($400M high-tech venture fund) as the managing partner and managed the fund in the last fund cycle.
 Before that, Brad established Tencent (0700.HK)’s US presence, built the team and operation from ground up and managed Tencent US for over 8 years.
 Brad holds MBA degree from UC Berkeley Haas School of Business.

-Ian Siegel is CEO and co-founder of ZipRecruiter, a leading online employment marketplace, using AI-driven matching technology to connect millions of businesses and job seekers.
-Since its inception in 2010, over 300M job seekers have applied on the ZipRecruiter site while the company has helped more than 1.5M employers find their next great talent.
+Ian Siegel is CEO and co-founder of ZipRecruiter, a leading online employment marketplace that uses AI-driven matching technology to actively connect millions of businesses of all sizes and job seekers across all industries to their next great opportunity.
+Since the company’s inception in 2010, more than 1.8M employers have used ZipRecruiter to find their next great hire and over 500 million job applications have been submitted through the site.
 Prior to co-founding ZipRecruiter, Ian held executive product and technology leadership roles at companies including CitySearch, Stamps.com, and Rent.com.
-He received his BA in sociology from Oberlin College and is based in Santa Monica, Calif.
+He received his B.A. in sociology from Oberlin College and is based in Santa Monica, California.

 Mandela SH Dixon began her career in Silicon Valley in 2011 as a startup founder backed by Kapor Capital, 500 Startups and Imagine K12 (acquired by Y Combinator).
 Thereafter, she became the Global Director of Startup Weekend Education (acquired by Techstars), the largest edtech entrepreneurship initiative in the world.
 Most recently, Mandela was the Founding Portfolio Services Director at venture firm Kapor Capital, where she supported over 120 tech startups.
 Mandela is currently the Founder & CEO of Founder Gym, the leading online training center for underrepresented founders.
 In the first 10 months of operations, Founder Gym has trained 170+ founders across 9 countries who have gone on to raise $35MM.
 Mandela is also a recent graduate of First Round Capital's prestigious Angel Track.